ARM-software/lisa/shell/README.txt

-lisa-activate-venv   - Activate the LISA venv, and create it if it does not exist lisa-deactivate-venv - Deactivate the LISA venv, and create it if it does not exist lisa-update-subtrees - Update the subtrees by pulling their latest changes
+lisa-activate-venv   - Activate the LISA venv, and create it if it does not exist lisa-deactivate-venv - Deactivate the LISA venv, and create it if it does not exist lisa-update-subtrees - Update the subtrees by pulling their latest changes lisa-log-subtree     - Git log on the squashed commits of the give subtree.
+All other
+                       options are passed to `git log`.

 .:: Notebooks commands
 ----------------------